MHickey2/EssenChelle-Oils/README.md

 <br>

 Events: There is a large industry dealing with essential oils and aromatherapy in Ireland, and indeed worldwide.
 In this regard you can tap into existing events that are used to promote the industry and that are very accessible to the public.
 One of the largest event, occurs yearly in the RDS in the Body Mind Spirit fair where a range of companies, mostly smaller companies have the opportunity to highlight their products to a very involved and motivated audience.
 You have the opporuity to mingle with and sell directly to the public and grow a valuable network which will be a great boost for future business.
 This would play a major part in growing the brand and linking with a potentially large customer base.
 But this occurs later in the year, and meantime smaller events, in this vein are held in venues throughtout the country and would be an excellent way to connect with the right clientele.
-As well as growing a customer base it wold be good to network with other business's and there may be some mutual gains in forging such alliances.
+As well as growing a customer base it would be good to network with other business's and there may be some mutual gains in forging such alliances.
 The image below shows the Expo details:

 <br>